lexbor/docs/source/documentation.md

   object creation and memory management in our own way.
 Many classic algorithms used in `lexbor` are adapted to meet the specific needs of the project.

-- We're open to using third-party code, but it’s often simpler to start from scratch than to add extra dependencies (looking at you, Node.js).
+- We're open to using third-party code, but it's often simpler to start from scratch than to add extra dependencies (looking at you, Node.js).

 - Some functions are platform-dependent, such as threading, timers, I/O, and